stefanadisurya/iPost/README.md

 ### REST API
 Data displayed in the app is fetched from [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
 There are no particular library used to fetch the data to avoid dependencies.

+### Architecture
+iPost is using MVC as its architecture.